 Cost-Saving Ideas: Capital Planning for Local Governments and School Districts

-Capital Planning Benefits
+Benefits of Capital Planning

-- A basis for management to establish priorities and determine infrastructure needs
+- Establish priorities and determine infrastructure needs;

 Developing a Capital Plan

 When developing a long-range capital plan, you should think about these questions:

 - Who will be responsible for overseeing the plan's development and implementation?

 - How will an asset inventory and requests for capital assets be developed for the plan?

 - How many years should capital needs be projected?